openpra-org/openpra-monorepo/README/linting/README.md

   formatted code shows up as a linting error.
 This also means that it can be fixed using eslint.
 I have tested this and it works.

+## WebStorm Prettier Config
+- "Settings > Languages & Frameworks > JavaScript > Prettier"
+  - Enable/Check `Automatic Prettier configuration`
   - eslint and prettier should now automatically connect to Webstorm's code inspector, throwing warnings and errors as per our eslint settings as you edit a file.
 Please use these, and let me know if linting/formatting issues are not always picked up by Webstorm.